T31K/Bellboy/README.md

 - Heroku

 ## Experienced based problem solving
-- As an flight crew, I have travelled to countless countries and myriad of hotels.
+- As a flight crew, I have travelled to countless countries and myriad of hotels.
 Even so, sometimes I've encountered hotels which I've not travelled to.
 This app serves as a tool to flight crews/frequent flyers/leisure travellers alike to get an insider view of hotel rooms, their quirks and how to get the most out of them during your stay, long or short.